feross/SpoofMAC/README.md

 *manually* disassociated from any connected networks in order for the change to be applied correctly.
 Doing this manually every time is tedious and lame.

 Instead of doing that, just run this Python script and change your MAC address in one command.

+**SpoofMAC now supports OS X (10.7+), Windows, and most Linux flavors.**

 # Installation

-You can install from PyPI using `easy_install` or `pip`:
+You can install from PyPI using `pip` or `easy_install`:

 ```
 pip install SpoofMAC